 - Support Groups.
 In addition to several Coffee & Chat locations, we have two Puget Sound Support Groups that (Tacoma and Olympia) offer families throughout the region important services, and respite.
 We provide speakers and topics that are of interest to our exceptional families and address controversial subject matter that has real life impacts on special needs families ability to thrive. >>Learn more.

 Not only do we engage exceptional young people in activities that contribute to their growth, we train parents to support that growth and educate and equip our community to provide an inclusive environment that honors the unique abilities of all children.
 Our focus is on personal, family and community health and acceptance through hands on experiences that develop esteem, confidence and acceptance.

-Our program model is unique due to its inclusivity, as well as the hands-on experiential component and respectful format that engages disenfranchised families.
+Our program model is unique due to its inclusivity, as well as the hands-on component, that engages our families.
 We connect families into a community that is empowered to thrive.
 Although a majority of our families have children diagnosed on the autism spectrum, we welcome all diagnoses, disabilities, and differences.
-In 2017, EFN provided 627 hours of service to 1925 participants, through the dedicated talents of 1.5 staff members and 200 volunteers.
+In 2018, Exceptional Families Network provided 700 hours of service to 1945 participants, through the dedicated talents of 1 staff member and 200 volunteers.